olibartfast/object-detection-inference/README.md

 - `--weights=<path/to/model/weights>`: Defines the path to the file containing the model weights.
 This file is essential for the model to perform inference.

 - `[--config=<path/to/model/config>]`: (Optional) Specifies the path to the model configuration file.
 This file contains the model architecture and other configurations necessary for setting up the inference.
-If not provided, the default configuration for the specified model type is used.
+This parameter is primarily needed if the model is from the OpenVINO backend.

 - `[--min_confidence=<confidence value>]`: (Optional) Sets the minimum confidence threshold for detections.
 Detections with a confidence score below this value will be discarded.
 The default value is `0.25`.

 - `[--use-gpu]`: (Optional) Activates GPU support for inference.
 This can significantly speed up the inference process if a compatible GPU is available.

 - `[--warmup]`: (Optional) Enables GPU warmup.
 Warming up the GPU before performing actual inference can help achieve more consistent and optimized performance.
+This parameter is relevant only if the inference is being performed on an image source.

 - `[--benchmark]`: (Optional) Enables benchmarking mode.
 In this mode, the application will run multiple iterations of inference to measure and report the average inference time.
 This is useful for evaluating the performance of the model and the inference setup.

-These parameters allow you to customize and control the behavior of the object detection inference application to suit your specific use case and requirements.
+This parameter is relevant only if the inference is being performed on an image source.

 ### To check all available options:
 ```
 ./object-detection-inference --help